diging/giles-eco-docker/README.md

 ## Configuration
 1. Once up and running, go to Giles and login as admin (bottom of the page) with admin/admin.
 1. Under "System" go to "Social SigIn" and provide client ids and secret for the sign in provider you want to use.
+In GitHub, for instance, go to your settings and register a new OAuth application.
 1. Under "System" go to "Authentication".
 Generate new signing secrets.
 1. Go to "Apps".
 Create 3 new tokens for Nepomuk, Cepheus and Cassiopeia by clicking on "Register Apps".
   * For each application, login as admin/admin (see list above for port numbers).